greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 ## <a id="sectiono"></a>Outputs

-On successful completion, a `COPY` command returns a command tag of the form, where `<count>` identifies is the number of rows copied:
+On successful completion, a `COPY` command returns a command tag of the form, where `<count>` identifies the number of rows copied:

 ```
 COPY <count>